 i] The forerunner, John the BaptistSynopsis

-Mark announces the arrival in human history of the Messiah, the Son of God, and this in the fulfillment of prophecy.
-This fact is confirmed by the ministry of John the Baptist, a great man in his own right, but not comparable with "the one more powerful", the one who will baptize with the Holy Spirit.
+Mark announces the arrival in human history of the Messiah, the Son of God, and this in the fulfilment of prophecy.
+This fact is confirmed by the ministry of John the Baptist, a great man in his own right, but not comparable with "the one more powerful", the one who will baptise with the Holy Spirit.

 Mark depicts Jesus as the faithful son of God, the Israel of God; he depicts the journey of the faithful son of God, of the new Israel: